9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 If you wish to purchase another life insurance plan after surrendering your policy, you might also face certain exclusions and/or higher premiums.

-While affordability is definitely one of the factors to consider, I wouldn’t put it at the top of the list, and it would not be the first factor I consider.
+While affordability is definitely one of the factors to consider, I wouldn’t put it at the top of the list and would not be the first factor I consider.

-I recommend that before even looking at the cost, you should first figure out what coverage you require based on your priorities and circumstances.
+Personally, I recommend that before even looking at the cost, you should first figure out what coverage you require based on your priorities and individual circumstances.

 Of course, to each their own.
-As everyone’s situation is different, if affordability is the top of your list, then, by all means, put affordability on top.
+As everyone’s situation is different, if affordability is the top of your list then by all means.

 Aware of this, some insurers’ whole life plans have features that allow you to tap into your policy’s cash value to supplement your retirement income.